cod3nym/github-backdoor-scanner/readme.md

 This project provides two components:
 - A Python script that scans GitHub repositories for suspicious patterns in MSBuild project files
-- A simple web interface for visualizing and analyzing the results
+- A simple web interface for quick scannning without an API token

 ## Requirements